 Download the Oracle Instantclient RPM files from http://www.oracle.com/technetwork/database/features/instant-client/index-097480.html.
 Everyone needs either "Basic" or "Basic lite", and most users will want "SQL*Plus" and the "SDK".

-- Test your Instantclient install by using "sqlplus" to connect to your database:
+- Test your Instantclient install by using "sqlplus" or "sqlplus64" to connect to your database:

 If sqlplus complains of a missing libaio.so.1 file, run